 I know many runners who give up running because they’ve been told their knees are beyond help.
 There are lots of physiotherapists and doctors out there who advise against running and tell their patients that the impact on the knees will lead to problems later in life.

 In fact, my own coach had given up running himself – because his doctor had told him to.
-Then, a year or two ago, he found a brand of shoes that were designed to provide extra support to the knees.
+Then, a year or two ago, he found a brand of shoes that provide extra support to the knees.
 Suddenly, after a ten-year hiatus, my dear old coach was out running again.

-So with the proper methods, runners knee health care becomes possible.
-There are lots of websites out there that will tell you running and injury are inevitably linked.
+With the proper methods, runners’ knee health care becomes possible.
+There are lots of websites out there that will tell you running and injury are inevitable.
 I even found a study that suggests 30-50 percent of runners will get injured during any particular training year.

 Preventing Knee Problems – Naturally